Corona Editor is the official Corona SDK plugin for Sublime Text

 If some aspect of the plugin doesn't behave as expected be sure to include any console output when reporting the problem.
 You can view the console using View > Show Console and copy and paste the information displayed there.

-- Syntax highlighting for function definitions that look like:
+- Syntax highlighting is incorrect for function definitions that look like:

 local back=simplebutton.create("Back",function() menumanager.openMenu("main") end)